EdwardM88/Automotive-Telemetry-Acquisition-System/README.md

 3. Select your ESP32 board, set the correct COM port, and upload.
 4. (Optional) Flash `ArduinoCode` to a separate Arduino Uno to simulate engine pulses without a real vehicle.

+## Python code - important
+  -Before run python code,close **Serial Monitor** window in ArduinoIDE if you use it!
+  -To stop saving data,press CTRL+C.

 ## Roadmap / ideas